multiplemonomials/Recipes/Recipe List.md

 ## Soups and Stews

 I think that soups are underused and underappreciated in our day and age.
 It's rare for me to see soup served in restaurants, apart from places like school and work cafeterias that are just trying to be good enough to feed everyone.
 In fact, you could argue that soup, in America, has a connotation of being an old-fashioned and/or lower-class food.
 But so what!
 Soup, made correctly, is delicious, and you could hardly ask for an easier dish to prepare in large quantities.
 So long as you plan out enough time (usually in the 45-90 minute range) for the soup to finish cooking on the stove, you can get it set up then chill out while it simmers to completion.
+And while a soup might seem less filling per bite than other types of food, I think you'll find that you will still feel quite full after making any of these recipes!

 Plus, soup is unmatched for keeping well in the refrigerator -- since everything is soggy anyway, it doesn't get any soggier when you chill and reheat it!
 The only exception is ramen-type soups, where you generally will want to make the noodles to order.
 For ramen soups, the noodles can generally be replaced with soba noodles (made with buckwheat) as a gluten-free option.